openstack-charmers/release-tools/global/README.md

-There are 4 basic combinations of OpenStack Charm structure:
+There are 2 basic OpenStack Charm structure:

-1. Classic (non-reactive) + Amulet functional tests (legacy, py2)
-2. Classic (non-reactive) + Zaza functional tests
+1. Classic (non-reactive) + Zaza functional tests
-3. Source (reactive) + Amulet functional tests (legacy, py2)
-4. Source (reactive) + Zaza functional tests
+2. Source (reactive) + Zaza functional tests

 The 'global' dir contains gold reference files for each of the above, which should be maintained as the source of truth, and pushed out